Devon7925/slang-native-playground/README.md

 # Slang Native Playground

 A project to allow Slang playground shaders to run outside of a web environment.
-Your user shader can be set in `shaders/user.slang`.
 It bundles shaders in compilation for easy deployment/sharing.

-Use should be as easy as cloning and running `cargo run`.
+This is a library.
+See [slang-native-playground-example](https://github.com/Devon7925/slang-native-playground-example) for usage.
+Note `imageMain` and `printMain` are only available from files named `user.slang`.

 Depends on [slang-rs](https://github.com/FloatyMonkey/slang-rs).
 See that repo if it is having trouble recognizing your version of Slang.